 If early results are any indication, this sophisticated WWIII cyber-carpet bombing has had great affect, and more attacks are planned.
 Steve Bannon, modern-day crusader for white male privilege, recently indicated his desire to “spark a populist right-wing revolt across the [European] continent.”
 He wants to start an organization called “The Movement” to provide polling, messaging, big-data analysis, and other war-time intelligence for the European far-right.

 This is not a new game, of course, nor is this the first challenge.
 The 1960s come to mind here, and times before that as well.
-In the past, the players have been able to preserve the System.
-However, this time, preservation is not possible because this time the System is facing three accelerating global crises that, one way or another, are going to end the System.
+In the past, the players have been able to preserve The System.
+However, this time, preservation is not possible because this time The System is facing three accelerating global crises that, one way or another, are going to end The System.

 Crises one is a crisis of legitimacy.
-The people of earth, the pawns on the board, have been using the Internet to educate themselves for twenty years now and as they do, they are increasingly rejecting the System and its life-blood products and services, like meat, malls, “big food,” alcohol, cars, coal, and so on.
-This rejection is causing a slow burn “growth crises” that is licking flames at the edges of the board.
+The people of earth, the pawns on the board, have been using the Internet to educate themselves for twenty years now and as they do, they are increasingly rejecting The System and its life-blood products and services, like meat, malls, “big food,” alcohol, cars, coal, and so on.
+This rejection is causing a slow burn “growth crises” that is licking flames at the edges of the ancient chess board.

 In the past, new products, new services, market expansion, an “adjustment” here or there, and perhaps a bit of “illiberal hegemony,” could have doused the embryonic flames; however, a second crisis, automation, is fanning the flames.
 Rapid workforce reductions, estimated between 35 and 49 percent, are expected in the next few years.
-Unless something changes, the system will be unable to accommodate this rapid change; mass unemployment, shattered safety nets, financial meltdown, and refugee crises will be the result.
+Unless something changes, The system will be unable to accommodate this rapid change; mass unemployment, shattered safety nets, financial meltdown, and refugee crises will be the result.

 Of course, in the past, dictators, closed borders, civil war, ovens, world war, and even limited nuclear holocaust have been able to contain the fires.
 However, an ecological/survival crisis is throwing accelerant on the flames.
 As it turns out, there is only so much exploitation a small planet can take.
 Fantasy delusion to the contrary, “eternal growth” on a sphere of finite resources inevitably ends in global catastrophe.”
 Like the inevitability of the sun rising each day, that is just the way it is.